Abdul Ghani Khan: Political Life and Imprisonment

 During a part of Ghani Khan's life, modern-day Pakistan did not exist.
 The area was part of Afghanistan, then the British captured it and merged it with the British empire.
 India was under British rule (hence called British India) and was fighting for its independence from the British.
-On 15 August 1947, India finally gained its independence.
-And a day before, on 14 August 1947, Pakistan had been born, becoming independent of British India.
+On 14 August 1947, Pakistan finally gained its independence from British India.
 Hence, before all this independence, the Pashtuns who are now in Pakistan were under the rule of British India before the partition of India and Pakistan.
 This is where and why Bacha Khan's work was significant.

 As for Ghani Khan, he was initially influenced by his father's political struggles and thus worked for the independence of the Pashtuns ruled by British India.
 However, he later came to disagree with his father's ideologies.
 He says, in an interview, that he left his father's political movement of non-violence, called "Khudai Khidmatgar" ("God’s Soldiers") because of some of the movement's motives that he disagreed with.

 Although he was no longer involved in politics by the time of Pakistan's independence (1947), the government of Pakistan imprisoned him several times, sending him to jails from all over the country.
 His father spent close to half of his lifetime in jail (44 years out of his 99 years).
 Ghani Khan used his time in jail to write poetry; his main work in jail is called Da Panjrey Chaghar ("The Chirping of the Cage").

 Works

 Aside from a few poems of his youth and early manhood, Ghani Khan's poetry, like his temperament, is anti-political.
 His poem collections include Panoos, Palwashay, De Panjray Chaghar, Kullyat and Latoon.
 He also wrote in English; his first book was The Pathans (1947).
 His only published work in Urdu was his book titled Khan Sahib (1994).

-The singular distinction of his poetry – aside from his obvious poetic genius – is a profound blend of knowledge about his native and foreign cultures, and the psychological, sensual, and religious aspects of life.
+The defining hallmark of his poetry lies in its deep synthesis of native and foreign cultural traditions, interwoven with the psychological, sensual, and religious dimensions of human existence.

 A translation (Pashto to English) of selected 141 poems of Ghani Khan, called The Pilgrim of Beauty, has been authored by Imtiaz Ahmad Sahibzada, a friend and admirer of the poet.
 The book was printed in 2014 in Islamabad, Pakistan.
 It is a joint initiative by individual donors in Pakistan and the Aga Khan Trust for Culture, Afghanistan.
 The book also contains paintings of Ghani Khan.
 The Pakistan launch of the book took place in the Afghanistan-Pakistan Pukhtun Festival, in March 2015.
-The Afghanistan launch took place on 22 February 2016 by the Ministry of Information and Culture.In 1982, At Edwards College Peshawar, Quaid Muhammad Khan(President Of Pushto Literature) familiarized Ghani Khan with Sardar Ali Takkar so that he could be able to read Ghani Khan ghazals with some music at the background (Modern Day Tappy).
+The Afghanistan launch took place on 22 February 2016 by the Ministry of Information and Culture.In 1982, At Edwards College Peshawar, Quaid Muhammad Khan (President Of Pushto Literature) introduced Ghani Khan to Sardar Ali Takkar, leading to Sardar Ali Takkar reading Ghani Khan's ghazals to music (Modern Day Tappy).